cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 !docker/*/data/priv_validator_state.json
 ```

-Note how `priv_validator_state.json` is necessary if you want to try again on another host, otherwise it would be ignored by Git.
+Note how `priv_validator_state.json` is necessary if you want to try again on another host, otherwise, it would be ignored by Git.

 ### Interacting with Compose